1951–52 St. John's Redmen basketball team

 The 1951–52 St. John's Redmen basketball team represented St. John's University during the 1951–52 NCAA men's basketball season.
 The team was coached by Frank McGuire in his fifth year at the school.
-St. John's home games are played at DeGray Gymnasium in Brooklyn, New York and Madison Square Garden and the team is a member of the Metropolitan New York Conference.
+St. John's home games are played at DeGray Gymnasium in Brooklyn, New York, and Madison Square Garden in New York City, and the team is a member of the Metropolitan New York Conference.